circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 {% include beta-premium-feature.html feature='Docker Layer Caching' %}

-This document describes how to enable Docker Layer Caching (DLC).
-The DLC feature caches images you build with a Dockerfile on the first run and when you rerun that same job, CircleCI finds the layers that already exist and reuses them to reduce the build time.
+This document offers an overview of Docker Layer Caching (DLC), which can reduce Docker image build times on CircleCI.

 * TOC
 {:toc}

 ## Overview

-Docker Layer Caching (DLC) is a great feature to use if you are building Docker images on CircleCI with a Dockerfile.
-This feature reduces the pain of rebuilding images every single time, especially if nothing in your Dockerfile has changed.
-You can use DLC to cache the layers of images you have already built in a previous run and reuse those layers instead of building the image every single time.
+Docker Layer Caching is a great feature to use if building Docker images is a regular part of your CI/CD process.
+DLC caches the individual layers of any Docker images built during your CircleCI jobs, and then reuses these image layers on subsequent CircleCI runs, rather than rebuilding the entire image from scratch every time.
+In short, the less your Dockerfiles change from commit to commit, the faster your image-building steps will run.

 In the example below, the job runs all of the steps in a Dockerfile with the `docker_layer_caching: true` for the `setup_remote_docker` step.
 On subsequent runs of that job, steps that haven't changed in the Dockerfile, will be reused.
 So, the first run may take 2:45 seconds to build the Docker image, but if nothing changes in the Dockerfile before the second run, those steps will happen instantly, in zero seconds.